AltspaceVR/secret-caesar/docs/tutorial.md

 **NARRATOR**: So consider carefully which of these options you think most likely.
 Discuss.
 Cast your accusations.
 When you're ready to continue, click the prompt.

+[Wait for continue signal to start new round.]

+**NARRATOR**: The first round is complete.
+The player to the President's left is now the presidental candidate for a new election, and the new government will pass another policy.
+And so the game continues until either the fascists or the liberals prevail.
+This is <NAME>, your helpful narrator.
+I hope you enjoy the remainder of your game of Secret Hitler!

-[Wait for continue signal.
-When the first executive power is unlocked:]
+[An executive power is unlocked:]

 **NARRATOR**: Your increasingly fascist government has granted themselves an executive power!

+[The first executive power also plays this:]

-These are unlocked only by passing fascist policies.
+**NARRATOR**: These are unlocked only by passing fascist policies.

 [If investigate:]